michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

+# The worth of a CMU MISM degree in the US job market . .
-# A CMU (Carnegie Mellon Univesrity) MSIM (Master of Information Systems Management) degree in the US job market
+### A visualisation of value and demand placed on the Carnegie Mellon University's Master of Information Systems Management degree in US
-## A handy summary of which companies offer what jobs for with what salary (to CMU MISM students)

 [Home](readme.md)

 ### Outline
-As a final year Master of Information Systems Management (MISM) student at Carnegie Mellon University, one primary task is job hunting.
-However, with all the career fairs, handshake postings, seminars and expectations, it may be difficult for a MISM student to have a clear mental picture of the options available, results from previous years and even the salary expectations.
+The average Hienz College student is somehow convinced that a CMU Master of Information Systems Management degree is valued by many top companies.
+(I am one of them).
+The job hunting season eventually arrives as a MISM student is about to graduate.
+This season is innundated with information overload and unanswered questions.

+- What job roles should I be looking at?
+- What companies should I interview with during career fairs?
+- Apart from Google, Amazon, Facebook and Microsoft, what other companies are interested in my skills?
+- What salary expectation is reasonable?
+- Which state will I likely work in?
+- Is this even worth it?
+Will I get a return on my investment in this degree?
+- Am I even likely to complete this program or get an offer when I search for jobs?

+These questions constantly plague the student and the person who has a clearer mental picture is able to make more effective decisions during their career search process.

+##### The project Objective:
+###### "The worth of a CMU MISM degree in the US job market"
+This project seeks to tell the story of the MISM program to the primary audience (the MISM student looking for a job).
-This project seeks to create a clear image in the minds of MISM students concerning the job application process.
+After reading this project the MISM student should have a clear mental image of the MISM program and how it has historically performed in the US job market.

-This project will arm the student with:
+Hopefully this will equip the MISM student with answers to the questions above and make informed decision on the key points below:
 - Salary expectations
 - Options with Job roles
 - The companies that frequently offer jobs
 - Same likely locations of the jobs offered
 - General idea of employment rates (the rate at which students get offers)

-Being able to tell this story over the years will equip the MISM student with handy information on where to start the job search, what roles to focus on and what salary expectations are reasonable.
+The career searvices team and admissions team will also be provided a quick read that they can give to current or prospective students to showcase the value of the MISM program and how the program has interacted with the US Job industry over the years.

+#### Scope:
-The project's scope has been limited to the MISM program, so a clear and detailed story can be told.
+The project's scope has been limited to the MISM program and the years 2015 to 2022 so as to have a clear and focused topic that can be explored in different ways.
+Also the data extraction process is time consuming (only MISM program required data extraction from 32 PDF) hence limiting the story to MISM program allowed for more time to develop the story and explore various ways to analyze the data and extract insights from it.

-The primary consideration will be to develop an opinion or conclusion from the data to answer questions like
-- Is the CMU MISM program worth the money?
-- Is a student likely to complete the program and get an offer?
-- Are companies paying more for MSISM students over the years?
-- Is it easy to find jobs in the US for MSISM students?
-- What career path is likely to get a job in MISM?
-- What are the go-to companies during job hunts?

 #### Audience
-This story is intended for
+This story is intended for:
 1. Carnegie Mellon University MISM students
 2. Prospective CMU MISM students
 3. Faculty
 4. Staff (Career Services, Admissions Office etc)
-5. General readers
+5. General public and readers

 #### Story arc
-The "Rags to Riches" story arc has the plot of students who pursue a demanding degree in the hope of landing a good-paying tech jobs through the help of CMU and the MISM program.
-It will highlight the dilemma of job search and the information overload of career fairs, events and handshake posts.
+The "Rags to Riches" story arc will adopt the plot of students who is pursuing a demanding CMU MISM degree in the hope of landing a good-paying tech jobs.
+It will highlight the dilemma of job search and the information overload that happens during career fairs, events and handshake posts.
+This story will then serve as a tool to help the student answer some key questions that will enhance his/her/their job search.

 > A CMU MSIM degree in the US job Market
 !["Story Arc: Rags to Riches"](../../img/project/storyArc.jpg)

 The narrative should subtly answer the below questions for the reader:
 1. How many students apply for MSISM and complete the program?